Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 The reforms also include measures related to the energy crisis.

-Tourism, real estate, and new business opportunities
+Tourism, real estate, and new businesses

 Digital commerce and electronic invoicing